 “Where there is strife, there is pride, but wisdom is found in those who take advice.”
 Proverbs 13:10

-There is a natural connection between strife and pride.
-Pride says, “What about me?” and gives us permission to fight for our own outcomes.
-It’s no wonder there is strife when pride is involved.
+There’s a natural connection between strife and pride.
+Pride says, “What about me?” which encourages us to fight for favourable outcomes for ourselves.
+It’s no wonder there’s strife when pride is involved.

 Wise people take advice.
-Not that all advice is good, but when we listen to advice we are considering another point of view.
+Not that all advice is good, but when we listen to others, we’re considering another point of view.
 It broadens our perspective and we consider other possibilities.
 Rarely is there a single way of understanding a situation.

 Jonathan Edwards wrote an essay on Undetected Pride and pointed out seven signs of pride.

-1. Fault-Finding: Pride encourages us overlook our own shortcomings and focuses on the faults of others.
+1. Fault-Finding: Pride encourages us to overlook our shortcomings and focuses on the faults of others.